MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters/index.md

   ![Image of Postman Authorization configuration](Authorization_configuration.png)

-The result will be a JSON object with a temporary valid access token:
+The result is a JSON object with a temporary valid access token:

 ```json
 {